ZachSaucier/Just-Read/README.md

 - "Don't reformat pre tags" makes it so that Just Read doesn't turn any `<pre>` tags into paragraphs but retains their original formatting.
 - "Enable page context menu entry" allows Just Read to show a menu entry when you right click a page.
-- "Enable highlight context menu entry" allows Just Read to show a menu entry when you right click highlighted text.
 - "Enable link context menu entry" allows Just Read to show a menu entry when you right click a link.